Prithvi-MSFT/Microsoft-Teams-Samples-git/samples/app-checkin-location/nodejs/Readme.md

     ```bash
     npm start
     ```
-Note:-   If you are facing any issue in your app,  [please uncomment this line]https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/app-checkin-location/nodejs/index.js#L48) and put your debugger for local debug.
+**Note**: If you are facing any issue in your app, [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/app-checkin-location/nodejs/index.js#L48) and put your debugger for local debug.

 ### 4. Setup Manifest for Teams